The End Is Near For 3.2 Beer

 In other words, 18-year-olds could legally drink, in many states, as long as they were drinking 3.2 beer.
 Younger kids found it easy to get, too.

 American teen drinking peaked in the late 1970s and early 1980s.
-By the mid-1980s, the country adopted a uniform minimum drinking age, 21.
+By the mid-1980s, the country adopted a uniform minimum drinking age of 21.
 Watson says that one by one, states scrapped special rules for 3.2 beer.

 "So the types of carve-outs that said grocery stores, convenience stores, chain retailers can only sell 3.2 started to slowly go away," says Watson.
 "Generally this kind of category of 3.2 has been slowly regulated out of existence."